edwardlavender/rzss-flapper/README.md

 # Citation

 Cole et al. (in prep).
-Physiological responses to capture and handling in flapper skate (*Dipturus intermedius*).
+Physiological responses to capture, handling and tagging in flapper skate (*Dipturus intermedius*).

 ------------------------------------------------------------------------